liyuxiao2/PR-Summarizer/WEBHOOK_SETUP.md

 ### API Rate Limits
 - GitHub API: 5,000 requests/hour for authenticated users
-- OpenAI API: Varies by plan and model
+- OpenAI API: Varies by plan and model (only used as fallback)

+### Hardware Requirements
+- At least 16GB RAM (32GB recommended) for running the open-source model
+- GPU with 8GB+ VRAM recommended for faster processing
+- ~20GB free disk space for model files

 ### Server Errors
 - Check server logs for detailed error messages
 - Verify GitHub token permissions
 - Ensure all required dependencies are installed
+- Check if your server has enough resources to run the open-source model

 ## Security Considerations